 Other International Experiences – A non-SCC sponsored, student-initiated international opportunity such as participation in a credit-bearing course that SCC may accept in transfer.

 Subpart A. Student/Participant Requirements

-Participants of all Education Abroad programs must be over 18 years old, must be in good academic standing (if applicable), and must be enrolled in the course for credit-based Education Abroad programs.
+Participants of all Education Abroad programs must be over 18 years old, must be in good academic standing (if applicable), must be in good financial standing with the college and must be enrolled in the course for credit-based Education Abroad programs.

 - All participants must be at least 18 years of age before the Education Abroad experience begins.

 - Students who are not in good academic standing or who are on disciplinary probation may not participate in Education Abroad programs unless approved through the appeal process.

 - Only students whose accounts are paid in full will be eligible to participate in Education Abroad experiences.

 - Postsecondary Enrollment Options (PSEO) students are ineligible for Education Abroad travel experiences.

 - For Education Abroad experiences that may result in SCC academic credit, all selected participants must enroll in the identified course.